 Provide examples of good practices in creating and providing quality (and synchronized) captions, audio/text descriptions, transcripts, and sign-language videos.

 Provide examples of good practices in transitioning live time-based media to pre-recorded media; for example improving the quality and synchronization of captions.

-How accessibility policies might contribute to addressing this situation

-Example considerations that accessibility policies could adopt to help address this situation:
+Provide example considerations that accessibility policies could adopt to help address this situation:

 Define when live content cannot be supported to the same conformance levels.
 This could include considerations for:

 type and volume of the content in question